Virtual Anxiety Therapy NY

 I offer active, skills-based therapy focused on changing how you respond to internal experiences, not just talking about them.
 Therapy with me is about learning new ways to relate to anxiety, panic, worry, and discomfort so they no longer dictate your choices or limit your life.

-My work is grounded in the Unified Protocol, an evidence-based approach that focuses on the common patterns underneath many emotional experiences.
 Rather than treating concerns as separate problems or relying heavily on labels, we look at the shared processes that keep difficult emotional experiences going, such as avoidance, overthinking, emotional reactivity, and harsh self-judgment.

 This is not a spiritual approach, not a somatic-only therapy, and not a space for venting without direction.
 Therapy involves learning new ways to interpret what’s happening inside you and practicing different responses, even when emotions feel intense or uncomfortable.